kube-rs/website/docs/controllers/gc.md

 - have a deletion happened, and we need to cleanup? we are in the `Event::Cleanup` arm
 - no deletion has been recorded? we are in the normal `Event::Apply` arm

-!!! warning "Finalizer can prevent objects from being deleted"
+!!! warning "Finalizers can prevent objects from being deleted"

     If your controller is down, deletes will be delayed until the controller is back.